THE GOD HYPOTHESIS

 Together, they trace one unified arc: humanity falls into trouble, and God moves to rescue, restore, and renew.

-The Digital-Root Cycle: 4 → 6 → 7 → 9 → 1 → 1
+A Devotional Six-Stage Model: 4 → 6 → 7 → 9 → 1 → 1

 4 – Distress: The valley begins.
 Things fall apart.
 In Scripture this looks like enemies, fear, sin, or chaos.
 In our lives it’s the moment we realize we’re not in control.